 The Norton Rose Fulbright team was led by partner, Vicky Münzer-Jones, in Singapore, with assistance from of counsel Cynthia Teo, and supported by partners Gregory Man (Dubai) and David Johnson (Hong Kong), of counsel Shauaib Mizra, senior associate Ganna Vlasenko and US associate Grace Lo.

 Norton Rose Fulbright’s leading debt capital markets team has advised on a number of green bond issuances, including recently advising MASEN on the first green bond in Morocco and GuarantCo on its first international guaranteed green bond.

 Tel: +44 (0)20 7444 3097; Mob: +44 (0)7595886276

 Notes for editors:

 Norton Rose Fulbright

 Norton Rose Fulbright is a global law firm providing the world’s preeminent corporations and financial institutions with a full business law service.
-The firm has more than 4,000 lawyers and other legal staff based in Europe, the United States, Canada, Latin America, Asia, Australia, Africa and the Middle East.
+The firm has more than 4,000 lawyers and other legal staff based in Europe, the United States, Canada, Latin America, Asia, Australia, the Middle East and Africa.

 Recognized for its industry focus, Norton Rose Fulbright is strong across all the key industry sectors: financial institutions; energy; infrastructure, mining and commodities; transport; technology and innovation; and life sciences and healthcare.
 Through its global risk advisory group, the firm leverages its industry experience with its knowledge of legal, regulatory, compliance and governance issues to provide clients with practical solutions to the legal and regulatory risks facing their businesses.